 Once you have gone through the pre-approval process, connected with a real estate agent, and found the home you want to buy, you’re ready to make an offer.
-The following are some things to make your offer stand out among the competition.
+The following are things you can do to make your offer stand out among the competition.

 For sellers, an all-cash offer is very appealing and can lead to a higher likelihood of you winning the house.
 If you don’t have to use a lender, there’s no financing contingency, which shows the sellers that you will most likely not pull out of the deal due to financial issues.
 If you pay in cash the sale can also happen quickly and, overall, lead to a smoother home sale.
 Of course, many of us can’t afford an all-cash offer and will need to rely on other tactics.

 Earnest money is the amount of money you put down to show how serious you are in purchasing a home, also known as good faith money.
-Earnest money protects the home seller in case a homebuyer backs out of a home sale after the offer was accepted by the home seller.
-Unless a homebuyer backs out due to something coming up in a home inspection or appraisal, the home seller will get to keep the earnest money.
-Earnest money can also be a great tactic to use if you’re shopping in a seller’s market or competitive neighboorhood.
+Earnest money protects the home seller in case a buyer backs out of a home sale after the offer was accepted.
+Unless a homebuyer backs out due to something coming up in a home inspection or appraisal, the seller will get to keep the earnest money.
+Earnest money can also be a great tactic to use if you’re shopping in a seller’s market or competitive neighborhood.
 Home sellers tend to favor buyers who put down a larger installment of earnest money because it shows that you are serious about your offer and giving you a leg up on the competition.

 In a seller’s market, you may want to submit an offer without certain contingencies as a way to stand out among competing offers.
 Waiving contingencies gives the sellers an advantage by taking away protections for the buyer and should only be done with the recommendation and oversight of your agent.
 Waiving either the inspection contingency, the appraisal contingency, or both can be an effective way to win a bidding war.
-In June 2020 19.9% of successful offers submitted by Redfin agents waived the inspection contingency and 20.6% waived the appraisal contingency.
-You most likely won’t need a mortgage contingency since you’ll already be pre-approved for a home loan and don’t ask for high-maintenance contingencies such as only buying the house if your current one sells or that you can knock down a wall.
+In a seller’s market, refrain from asking for high-maintenance contingencies such as only buying the house if your current one sells or that you can knock down a wall.
 Essentially, keep your contingencies to a minimum so the home seller has fewer hurdles to complete in selling their home.

-Limiting the home seller to a timeline can bring them extra stress during an already very stressful time.
+Limiting the home seller to a timeline can cause them extra stress when they are likely already overwhelmed.
 Give the home seller the gift of time, allowing them the flexibility to move out whenever it is best for them.
 A rent-back agreement is a great option for buyers to purchase the home and then rent it back to the seller to give them time to find a new place to live.
 Something as simple as time might give your competitive offer the edge it needs to win the home.

 During the negotiation process, you may have a better chance of closing the deal if you are willing to make compromises.
 There may be some things that you are not willing to budge on such as a home inspection, but maybe you don’t ask the home seller to redo the back deck or paint the house before you move in.
 This will allow for a smoother closing process and for you to move into your new home more quickly.